Search

 5. You can choose a program with an intensity to suit your circumstances and the severity of your addiction

-6. Addiction can be treated like a physical injury by engaging with evidence-based treatment at rehab
+6. Addiction can be treated like a physical injury by engaging in evidence-based treatment at rehab

 8. Rehab can help you to start repairing relationships affected by your substance abuse